Shapers@Work

 Fluent Speaking Repertoire

 The VOX analysis is composed of two to four assessment rounds, each consisting of three unique stimuli.
-The order of the assessment is as follows:
+A suggested sequence of conditions is as follows:

 Round 1 (Items 1-3):